jkunimune/Djastiz/word_guide.md

 ### fuj
 _verb_
-	*progress-level*; distance or fraction toward a goal or destination
+	*progressed*; distance or fraction toward a goal or destination

 ### fuksh
 _noun_